Yurok: Forestry

 The land that will be co-managed was bought by the Save the Redwoods League in 2013 after having been a lumber mill for 50 years.
-Plans for 'O Rew, originally one of dozens of villages on ancestral lands, include traditional redwood plank houses, a sweat house and a visitor and cultural center.
+Plans for ʼO Rew, originally one of dozens of villages on ancestral lands, include traditional redwood plank houses, a sweat house and a visitor and cultural center.
 The center will be displaying sacred artifacts from deerskins to baskets, as well as serving as a hub for the Yurok to carry out their traditions.
-Rosie Clayburn, the tribe's cultural resources said: "This is work that we’ve always done, and continued to fight for, but I feel like the rest of world is catching up right now and starting to see that Native people know how to manage this land the best".
+Rosie Clayburn, the tribe's cultural resources said: "This is work that we've always done, and continued to fight for, but I feel like the rest of world is catching up right now and starting to see that Native people know how to manage this land the best".

 In addition to conservation partnerships with Federally protected lands, the Yurok Tribe established a long-term partnership with the nonprofit Western Rivers Conservancy (WRC) in 2011 to finance and buy 47,097 acres along Blue Creek and the lower Klamath River from Green Diamond Resource Company.
 With land transfers completed in 2025, the area is protected as the Blue Creek Salmon Sanctuary and Yurok Tribal Community Forest.
 This adds more conserved lands in the Yurok traditional homelands that were not covered within the boundaries of the Tribe's reservation nor within any Federal or state forest lands.
 The Yurok Tribe is managing the lands to recover forests and riverine habitats that were used for decades by the timber industry.

 Language

-Yurok or Saa'agoch' / Saa'agochehl ("Yurok language") is one of two Algic languages spoken in California, the other being Wiyot.
+The Yurok language, or Saaʼagochʼ / Saaʼagochehl, is one of two Algic languages spoken in California, the other being Wiyot.
 Between twenty and one hundred people speak the Yurok language today.
 The language is passed on through master-apprentice teams and through singing.
-Language classes have been offered through Humboldt State University and through annual language immersion camps.
+Language classes have been offered through Cal Poly Humboldt and through annual language immersion camps.

 An unusual feature of the language is that certain nouns change depending upon whether there is one, two, or three of the object.
-For instance, one human being would be ko:ra or ko'r, two human beings would be ni'iyel, and three human beings would be nahkseyt.
+For instance, one human being would be ko꞉raʼ or koʼr, two human beings would be niʼiyel, and three human beings would be nahkseyt.